Ergonomics Safety

 Learn about the importance of ergonomics in the workplace, ergonomic hazard prevention, and ergonomic principles to improve quality of work and productivity.

-How is Ergonomics Related to Safety?
+What is Ergonomics Safety?

-The practice of ergonomics safety principles can be possibly traced back to the early Egyptian, Greek, and Roman dynasties, where findings have shown that tools and other manmade devices (e.g. pulleys, wheels) were created to minimize workload
+The practice of ergonomics safety principles can be possibly traced back to the early Egyptian, Greek, and Roman dynasties, where findings have shown that tools and other manmade devices (e.g. pulleys, wheels) were created to minimize workload.

 Fast forward to the aftermath of the Industrial Revolution, people began developing factory machinery with some design principles closer to how we practice modern ergonomics.
-In 1857, Wojciech Jastrzebowski, a Polish scholar, then coined the term ‘ergonomics’which comes from the Greek words ergon (work or labor) and nomos (natural laws) – in his publication.
+In 1857, Wojciech Jastrzebowski, a Polish scholar, then coined the term ‘ergonomics’—which comes from the Greek words ergon (work or labor) and nomos (natural laws)—in his publication.

 The modern principles of ergonomics safety became more prevalent during World War II as interest in logical human-machine interaction grew and military equipment, machinery, and weaponry became more complex.
 Human factors need to be taken into account to ensure that these advanced systems are to be operated safely.